Past Cases Review 2

 - A thank you to everyone in our parishes who makes effective safeguarding possible

 In 2007, the Church of England commissioned a Past Cases Review (2007-2009) which sought to look at the Church's handling of safeguarding over many years.

 A report in 2018 revealed many shortcomings both in the process and final outcome of this original Past Cases Review and as a result, the Church of England announced that all dioceses must now complete a second review.

 The Past Cases Review 2 (PCR2) is part of the Church's ongoing scrutiny of its handling of past and current safeguarding cases.

 Commissioned by the Church of England, the Diocese of Chelmsford is now undertaking a number of steps to implement PCR2.
 These are the same steps that are being undertaken in every diocese across the country.

 In September 2019, the then Bishop of Chelmsford, the Rt Revd Stephen Cottrell wrote to every parish asking incumbents, with the support of parish safeguarding representatives, to check that all known cases within their parish, both historic and current had been notified to the Diocesan Safeguarding Officer.
 Where a case had not been reported they were asked to do so immediately.
 All parishes were required to respond to this request and the vast majority of parishes have now done so, for which we thank you.

-From 19 July 2021, a team of independent reviewers will look at every:
+From 19 July 2021, a team of independent reviewers has been looking at every:

 - safeguarding file, past and present